open/close all folders

 - Of course, at various points in Hercules' publication in various Marvel books, his father Zeus (as noted in the Mythology section below) is also noted (and observed) as continuing his mortal-chasing ways (he insists that his busty new secretary simply makes the best lattes).
 The phrase "mortal fever" was bandied about.

-- The Mighty Thor: has Asgardian Thor and mortal Jane Foster, sometimes.
+- The Asgardian Thor and mortal Jane Foster, sometimes.

 - Wonder Woman: Cassie Sandsmark, the second Wonder Girl (or third, depending on how one counts these things), was the daughter of Zeus and mortal archaeologist Dr. Helena Sandsmark.